 Olive oil, specifically extra virgin, has more flavor and provides the Italian flavor we love when mixed with the fresh tomatoes and fresh garlic.
 Not to mention the basil which we’ll talk about next.

-If you have access to fresh basil, I strongly suggest you add it to the olive oil, garlic and tomato pasta sauce.
+If you have access to fresh basil, I strongly suggest you add it to the fresh tomato and garlic sauce.
 You can get pretty flexible, not limited to just a pasta, fresh tomatoes and garlic only recipe.
 The fresh basil really helps add another layer of freshness.

 Do not use dried basil.
 That will not work.

 However, if your fresh basil isn’t growing yet, or it’s out of season, hopefully you followed my instructions for freezing basil in ice cube trays for purposes like this.

 Simply add a cube or two to the hot sauce pan and let the water evaporate.
 Your fresh basil, although not it’s typical texture as if freshly picked, will still provide the aroma we associate with our Italian garden herbs.